amplience/dc-demostore-core/docs/Blogs.md

 ## Search powered by Algolia

 When you set up your demostore, you have the option to supply details to automatically index blog posts into Algolia indexes.
-This shows the power of using a dedicated search platform by giving the use the ability to:
+This shows the power of using a dedicated search platform by giving the user the ability to:

 -   Textually search
 -   Use facets and filters
--   Retrieve dynamic data from search using
+-   Retrieve dynamic data from search
 -   Log into Algolia directly to setup synonyms, A/B Tests etc
 -   Integrate search analytics